SAP/e-mobility-charging-stations-simulator/README.md

 brew install node@14
 ```

+###  GNU/Linux:

+* [NodeSource](https://github.com/nodesource/distributions) Node.js Binary Distributions for version 14.X

 ## Configuration syntax

 All configuration files are in the JSON standard format.

-The program's global configuration parameters must be within the src/assets/config.json file.
+The charging stations simulator's main configuration parameters must be within the `src/assets/config.json` file.
 A configuration template file is available at [src/assets/config-template.json](src/assets/config-template.json).

 All charging station templates are in the directory [src/assets/station-templates](src/assets/station-templates).

-A list of RFID tags must be defined for the automatic transaction generator with the default location and name src/assets/authorization-tags.json.
+A list of RFID tags must be defined for the automatic transaction generator with the default location and name `src/assets/authorization-tags.json`.
 A template file is available at [src/assets/authorization-tags-template.json](src/assets/authorization-tags-template.json).

+The charging stations simulator have an automatic configuration files reload feature at change for:
+* main configuration;
+* charging station templates;
+* authorization RFID tags.

+But the modifications to test have to be done to the files in the build result directory [dist/assets](dist/assets).
+Once the modifications are finished, they have to be reported or copied to the matching files in the build source directory [src/assets](src/assets) to ensure they will be taken into account at next build.

 ### Global configuration